 - Have you taken pills prescribed to you more frequently than prescribed, or used them in other ways that did not follow the label directions?

 - Have you ever been in legal trouble, or trouble at your job, related to your use of prescription drugs?

 - Have you ever taken prescription pills that were prescribed to someone else?

 - Have you misled or lied to a medical provider to obtain a prescription?
 Did you go to a different doctor so you could get another prescription?

 - Are friends or family expressing concern about your use of prescription drugs?

 If you answered yes to any of these questions, it is an indication you are starting to experience negative effects and make unhealthy choices about your use of prescription drugs.

 Xanax, Valium, Ativan, and other benzodiazepines are all prescription drugs that are central nervous system depressants.
 They slow brain activity, which means they are often prescribed to treat anxiety or sleep problems.
 If benzos are taken in combination with alcohol, the alcohol further slows a person’s heart rate and breathing, which can lead to death.

 Withdrawing from Xanax, Valium, or other benzodiazepines can be difficult, causing physical symptoms like irritability, dizziness, sweating, restlessness and difficulty concentrating.
 Withdrawal can also cause a sharp rebound in the symptoms the medication was originally taken to treat, symptoms like anxiety or insomnia.

 If you started using prescription drugs for a mental health concern, like anxiety or panic attacks, and are now experiencing problems with the prescription drug, you are not alone.
 It is extremely common for mental health issues and substance use disorders to go together.
-Read more about co-occurring disorders.
+Read more about co-occurring capable treatment options.